Understanding Post-Training Structural Changes in Large Language Models: Analysis of Post-Training

-\textbf{Orthogonal Consistency and Model Integrity.} To further investigate the role of consistent orthogonal transformations in shaping the latent space across Transformer blocks, we evaluate the hidden representations of the \textsc{ablation} and \textsc{restoration} models using \textit{Centered Kernel Alignment} (CKA) \citep{kornblith2019similarityneuralnetworkrepresentations}, a standard metric for quantifying representational similarity across neural network layers.
-We use 100 questions from the GSM8K dataset and compute the average hidden representation at each layer across these inputs.
-CKA scores are then calculated between the original model (\ding{172}) and the \textsc{ablation} (\ding{173}) and \textsc{restoration} (\ding{174}) models, as shown in Figure~\ref{cka}.
+\textbf{Orthogonal Consistency and Model Integrity\quad} To further investigate how consistent orthogonal transformations safeguard the coherence of the semantic space, we analyze the latent representations using \textit{Centered Kernel Alignment} (CKA) \citep{kornblith2019similarityneuralnetworkrepresentations}.
+This metric allows us to quantify the geometric similarity between the representational structures of different models.

-The results reveal that the ablation (\ding{173}) leads to an immediate and significant disruption of the model’s representational structure starting from the very first layer.
-This indicates that the effect is not merely a result of cumulative downstream errors, but rather a fundamental alteration of the model’s initial architecture.
-The restoration process (\ding{174}) effectively reinstates the original representational geometry, underscoring the structural importance of the orthogonal transformations.
+As shown in Figure~\ref{cka}, the results reveal that the ablation (\ding{173}) leads to an immediate and significant disruption of the representational geometry starting from the very first layer.
+This suggests that breaking the coupled $Q$ transformation does not merely introduce cumulative errors, but causes a \textbf{fundamental rupture} in the pre-trained feature topology.
+In contrast, the restoration process (\ding{174}) effectively reinstates the original representational structure, achieving high similarity scores with the \textsc{base} model.
+This empirical recovery underscores that the consistent $Q$ transformation is the critical mechanism for \textbf{encoding core semantic information}, as it preserves the essential input-output pairings required for meaningful inference.
 Additional experimental settings and results are provided in Appendix~\ref{cka_restoration_models}.
-These findings suggest that the consistent orthogonal transformations between the input and output subspaces represent a central mechanism driving parameter reorganization during post-training adaptation.

-\textbf{The equivalence of different post-training methods.} We theoretically prove that \textsc{post} models initialized from the same pretrained parameters but trained on different data distributions are mutually transformable via a shared set of orthogonal transformations (see Appendix \ref{shared} for proof).
-To test this hypothesis, we construct a new \textsc{restoration} model from $\mathcal{M}_\text{Instruct}$ following Construction \ref{retain_Q_in}, and evaluate its similarity to the original model using a CKA heatmap (marked as \ding{175} in Figure \ref{cka}).
-This effective restoration of the latent space confirms the correctness of the hypothesis.
+\textbf{Equivalence of Parameter Impacts Across Post-Training\quad} Beyond internal consistency, we prove that \textsc{post} models trained on divergent distributions remain mutually transformable via these shared orthogonal operators (see Appendix \ref{shared}).
+As shown by the CKA restoration in Figure \ref{cka} (\ding{175}), the latent space of $\mathcal{M}_{\text{Instruct}}$ can be effectively mapped to that of other $\mathcal{M}_{\text{post}}$ through Construction \ref{retain_Q_in}: